Mahidharapura Kingdoms: Dvaravati sphere: 500s – 900s

-The Chinese Book of Sui, dated 598–618, and the largest Chinese leishu, Cefu Yuangui, mention an unknown kingdom, Zhū Jiāng, whose royals established relations via royal intermarriage with Chenla to the southeast.
-Nonetheless, its identification remains uncertain; Briggs placed it in the upper Mun Valley, while a Chinese historian Chen Jiarong (陳佳榮) claims it to be one of the Dvaravati principlaities located in the Menam Basin.
+The Chinese Book of Sui, dated 598–618, and the largest Chinese leishu, Cefu Yuangui, mention the kingdom of Zhū Jiāng, whose royals established relations via royal intermarriage with Chenla to the southeast.
+Its identification remains uncertain; Briggs placed it in the upper Mun Valley, while a Chinese historian Chen Jiarong (陳佳榮) claims it to be one of the Dvaravati principalities located in the Menam Basin.
 Some say it is the corrupted name of Zhū Bō (朱波) in the New Book of Tang, which has been identified with the Pyu Kingdoms in Myanmar, or even placed it on the Mekong plains.
 Another polity, Bhavapura, which occasionally identified with Wen Dan, might be on the Korat plateau as well.

 The most persuasive evidence for a significant early kingdom in the region is an 8th-century Buddhist settlement known as Sri Canasa or Sri Canasapura in the Bo Ika Inscription (K.400), discovered in the 10th-century temple ruin, which refers to Sri Canasa as a deserted domain outside Kambudesa, indicating that this community was once left abandoned before the 8th century.
-The line of five Canasapura's kings, beginning in 937, was later found in the relocated Sri Canasa Inscription (K.494).
+The line of five Canasapura's kings, beginning in 937, was later found in the relocated Sri Canasa Inscription (K.494), which was recovered at Ayutthaya; Skilling notes that old Khorat lay on the routes later taken by Ayutthayan armies marching to the plateau, so the stone may have been carried south at some later date.
+He adds that Cānāśa is known from these two inscriptions alone and from no literary source.
 The earliest one was Bhagadatta, whose name ends with a "datta" suffix, which is a non-Indic title for the indigenous leader, similar to "pon" of the 7th–8th century Chenla polities and the Funanese "fan".
 The proto-"pon" familial system of Chenla might have originated in the upper Mun region, based on evidence from the extensive Iron Age grave site at Noen U-Loke (เนินอุโลก) near Phimai, dated 200 BCE to 300 CE.
 During Canasapura's declining period in the late 10th century, its Hindu neighbor named Khorakhapura was formed 6 kilometers to the southeast, shortened called Nakhon Raj, but little known about this polity.
-Several scholars speculate it was Mueang Rad (เมืองราด), mentioned in the Sukhothai Inscription, and was said to be ruled by King Pha Mueang, son of Srinaonamthum who ruled the Sukhothai Kingdom from 1157–1182.
+Several scholars speculate it was Mueang Rad (เมืองราด), mentioned in the Sukhothai Inscription, and was said to be ruled by King Pha Mueang, son of Srinaonamthum who ruled the Sukhothai Kingdom from 1157 to 1182.
 An Inscription with 33 lines of text, engraved on 3 sides, was discovered in the temple ruins but has since been lost before being deciphered.
 The city was later relocated 25 kilometers to the east in the 14th century and evolved into the present-day Nakhon Ratchasima City.